 Growing from Cuttings: You can also propagate ma‘o hau hele from cuttings using either Method One or Two.
 The cuttings take 1-3 weeks to begin rooting and another month or so until they’re ready to remove from the container or mist chamber and assume normal plant status in the nursery.

-Growth in the Garden: It’s been my experience that ma‘o hau hele grow quickly in the garden but do not live long.
+Growth in the Garden: It’s been my experience that ma‘o hau hele grows quickly in the garden but does not live long.
 Within 1-2 years, depending upon the variety you have, you will have a large shrub or small tree.
-Normally, flowering and fruiting begins the second year in the ground.
+Normally, flowering and fruiting begin the second year in the ground.
 Unfortunately, this hibiscus species only flowers once each year, usually in the winter and/or spring.
-Getting your ma‘o hau hele to survive five or more years is an accomplishment; mine often die their third or fourth year.
+Getting your ma‘o hau hele to survive five or more years is an accomplishment; mine often die in their third or fourth year.

 Ā ā Ē ē Ī ī Ō ō Ū ū